 Role Examples Project Director Lead the successful delivery of major and complex projects with multiple work streams (normally valued in excess of \$1bn) in accordance with design requirements, time and cost constraints, and commercial, HR, safety, quality, and environment and community targets.
 Achieve or exceed project financial targets, identifying and mitigating issues and capitalising on opportunities.
 Engineering Manager Provide engineering services to site management and control and coordinate the preparation of engineering estimates for submissions of tenders including recommendation on engineering design aspects.
 Lead the successful delivery of a project (normally valued under \$500m) in accordance with design requirements, time and cost constraints, and commercial, HR, safety, quality, and environment and community targets.
 Achieve or exceed project financial targets, identifying and mitigating issues as they arise and capitalising on opportunities.
-Design Manager Lead and manage the design delivery process, function and team within the project life cycle to maximise the winning of work and deliver successful project outcomes.
-Senior Project Manager Lead the successful delivery of large and complex projects (normally valued \$500m-\$1bn) in accordance with design requirements, time and cost constraints, and commercial, HR, safety, quality, and environment and community targets.
+Roles may have a minimum and preferred proficiency range, and this will be denoted with a numerical range (e.g., 2 - 4).
+This varies due to the complexity and multi-disciplined projects Design Manager Lead and manage the design delivery process, function and team within the project life cycle to maximise the winning of work and deliver successful project outcomes.
+Roles may have a minimum and preferred proficiency range, and this will be denoted with a numerical range (e.g., 2 - 4).
+This varies due to the complexity and multi-disciplined projects Senior Project Manager Lead the successful delivery of large and complex projects (normally valued \$500m-\$1bn) in accordance with design requirements, time and cost constraints, and commercial, HR, safety, quality, and environment and community targets.
 Achieve or exceed project financial targets, identifying and mitigating issues as they arise and capitalising on opportunities.
 Project Manager Lead the successful delivery of a project (normally valued under \$500m) in accordance with design requirements, time and cost constraints, and commercial, HR, safety, quality, and environment and community targets.
 Achieve or exceed project financial targets, identifying and mitigating issues as they arise and capitalising on opportunities.